cavalle/eventwire/README.md

 ## Getting started

-Since this is 2011, I suppose your app will have a `Gemfile` where you have to add the gem.
+Since this is 2012, I suppose your app will have a `Gemfile` where you have to add the gem.

-    gem 'eventwire'
+    gem 'eventwire', :git => "git://github.com/cavalle/eventwire.git"

 And then install it…